 Xamarin: a cross-platform solution for those who prefer C#

-Xamarin is another popular cross-platform development framework.
+Xamarin is another popular cross-platform development framework in the list of top tools for Android app development.
 After being bought by Microsoft in 2016, it became a part of the Xamarin Visual Studio Integrated Development Environment.

 Xamarin uses the C# language for creating mobile apps.
 This framework offers both native and cross-platform development options.
 With Xamarin.Android, developers can create a fully native UI along with a backend code that can be shared.

 With this framework, developers can build UIs both for iOS and Android simultaneously.
 It is an alternative to using Xamarin.iOS and Xamarin.Android separately.
 If code sharing is more crucial than custom UI, Xamarin.Forms is the way to go.